consolidation/robo/docs/getting-started.md

 $this->printTaskInfo('Processing...');
 ```
 The Task IO methods send all output through a PSR-3 logger.
 Tasks should use task IO exclusively; methods such as 'say' and 'ask' should reside in the command method.
 This allows tasks to be usable in any context that has a PSR-3 logger, including background or server processes where it is not possible to directly query the user.

+### Formatters

+It is preferable for commands that look up and display information should avoid doing IO directly, and should instead return the data they wish to display as an array.
+This data can then be converted into different data formats, such as "table" and "json".
+The user may select which formatter to use via the --format option.

 ### Progress
 Long-running tasks that wish to display a progress indicator may do so by way of the ProgressIndicatorAwareTrait.